A Process Algebra for Games: Extension of BPA for Games -- GameBPA

-The proof consists of three main step: (1) we will show that the axioms OA1 can be turned in to rewrite rules (see Section \ref{ELP}), and the resulting TRS is terminating (see Section \ref{ELP}); (2) we will show that norm forms (see Section \ref{ELP}) do not contain occurrences of the fresh opponent's alternative composition operator $\ddagger$; (3) we will prove that $\mathcal{E}_{\textrm{GameBPA}}$ is complete for GameBPA modulo bisimulation equivalence.
+The proof consists of three main step: (1) we will show that the axioms OA1 can be turned in to rewrite rules, and the resulting TRS is terminating; (2) we will show that norm forms do not contain occurrences of the fresh opponent's alternative composition operator $\ddagger$; (3) we will prove that $\mathcal{E}_{\textrm{GameBPA}}$ is complete for GameBPA modulo bisimulation equivalence.

 (1) The axioms OA1 is turned into rewriting rules directly from left to right, and added to the rewriting rule in the proof the completeness of $\mathcal{E}_{\textrm{BPA}}$ (see \cite{ACP}).
 The resulting TRS is terminating modulo AC (Associativity and Commutativity) of $+$ operator through defining new weight functions on process terms.